singh1114/pythonprogramming/_posts/2020-10-25-scheduling-a-tweet-using-python-and-django.md

 ---
 {% include lazyload.html image_src="https://i.ibb.co/mtLdCSr/carbon-10-2.png" image_alt="Scheduling a tweet using Python and Django" image_title="Scheduling a tweet using Python and Django" %}

 I have recently created a [new account on Twitter](https://twitter.com/pythonprogramm9) and looking for ways to increase my followers.
-To achieve this, I read a lot of articles on how can we increase the number of followers.
+To achieve this, I read a lot of articles on how to get more followers.

 Each and every article had one common thing in all of them.